 Remove the failed installation as described in the "Cleaning Up After a Failed Installation" section.

-Correct the cause of the fatal error.
+Correct the cause of the irrecoverable error.

 Reinstall the Oracle software.

 If you face any of the following situations for Oracle home, then run the

 opatch lsinventory -detail command to list the contents of the inventory and see section "Recovering from inventory corruption" in the Oracle Universal Installer and OPatch User's Guide for Windows and UNIX for information about fixing the issue.

 Oracle home is cloned without completing the inventory steps.